 General Rules of Thumb:

 If in doubt, throw it out.
-Discarding food that does not meet acceptable food safety criteria is not a waste; you are actually helping to protect the health and lives of the at-risk hungry community that we help serve.
+Discarding food that does not meet acceptable food safety criteria is not a waste-you are actually helping to protect the health and lives of the people facing hunger whom we serve.